NOTE: if you’d like to follow along with the R-based demo in class, click here for the companion R-script for this lecture.

 mean <- 5

-rpois(10,mean) # the random numbers have no decimal component
+rpois(10,mean) # the random numbers are integers with no decimal component

 ## [1] 2 11 3 6 8 5 3 3 9 5